 Institute for Middle East Studies

-The Institute for Middle East Studies at the George Washington University's Elliott School of International Affairs invites applications for the position of Post-Doctoral Research Fellow in Middle East Studies.
-Fellows may come from any academic discipline, as long as their primary substantive specialization is in the Middle East/North Africa (to include Iran and Turkey).
-Candidates should receive their Ph.D. on or before September 1 of the fellowship year, and must be in residence at IMES for the duration of the grant period (September 1 - May 31).
-The fellow is expected to take an active part in the intellectual life of the institute, including giving a research presentation and attending other institute events.
-This position offers a salary of $40,000, medical benefits, access to the GW library system, a computer, and office space.
+The Institute for Middle East Studies (IMES) at the George Washington University’s Elliott School of International Affairs invites applications for the position of Post-Doctoral Research Fellow in Middle East Studies.
+Fellows may come from any discipline in the social sciences or humanities, as long as their primary substantive specialization is in the Middle East/North Africa (to include Iran and Turkey).
+Candidates should receive their Ph.D. on or before September 1 of the fellowship year, and must be in residence at IMES for the duration of the fellowship period (September 1 - May 31).
+Fellows are expected to take an active part in the intellectual life of the institute, including giving a research presentation and attending other institute events.
+This position offers a salary of $45,000, medical benefits, access to the GW library system, a computer, and office space.
+The fellow may also be invited to teach an M.A. level course at the Elliott School in an area related to his/her research.

-Potential candidates should submit the following materials to firstname.lastname@example.org:
+The candidate is required to submit the following materials in PDF format to email@example.com:

 - CV (not to exceed 2 pages)